 You and all the stuff you try to carry in will go through screening and security.
 Selfie sticks, hand-held camera poles or weapons of any kind are not permitted inside Walt Disney World Parks (even toy or squirt guns and pocket knives).

 I have a special gift for you!
 Below you can sign up to receive a free Disney packing list “checklist” with all the things we discussed.
 If you are already a subscriber, just check your latest email from me for the password to the “free Wifey Printable library” to find yours.

-Share with us what I forgot to include in the comments below!
+Share with me what I forgot to include in the comments below!
 Have you printed your Disney packing list yet?

 I hope this Disney packing list information and Printable were helpful to you.
 Let me hear what you think and share – share – share!

 - OUR FAMILY’S CHOICE OF BEST EAST COAST BEACHES